BONZZ'S GUIDE TO TRADE SKILLS

 You will find that this skill will come in handy with Tailoring and Blacksmithing (re: tempers).

-This is the probably the easiest and cheapest skill to master.
+This is one of the easiest and cheapest skill to master.

 TOP